 The Merchandise Mart, built by Marshall Field & Co. and later owned for over half a century by the Kennedy family, opened in 1930.

-Marshall Field & Co. engaged Graham, Anderson, Probst & White to draw up specifications for the demolition of the old building.
+Marshall Field & Co. engaged Graham, Anderson, Probst & White to draw up specifications for demolishing the old building.
 The massive structure was reduced to rubble by mid-summer to accommodate a parking lot.
-Little was salvaged other than machinery and equipment, lighting fixtures, brass rails, gates and revolving doors.
-The granite and sandstone, so praised for its visual impact, was used as fill to create a level surface for the asphalt parking lot.
+Little was salvaged except machinery and equipment, lighting fixtures, brass rails, gates and revolving doors.
+The granite and sandstone, praised for their visual impact, were used as fill to create a level surface for the asphalt parking lot.

 Marshall Field Wholesale Advertisement from 1907. |